wirsindhandwerk/wsh-api-demo/printservice/php-examples/README.md

 # GraphQL Demo
 * Add the request parameters in request.json
-* Add the GraphQL query in graphQLRequest.txt
+* Add the POST Data in request.txt
 * Run: php demo.php